-Traint are arrial and training, arreating are remaining.
+Train around the vernole, encouning the renewing.
 Bodywork Are there any dents or scrapes in the exterior panels?
 Mirrors Are both wing mirrors present and undamaged?
 Lights Are any of the lights smashed?
 Fuel Cap Is it present and does it work properly?
 Tyres Check all tyres for excessive wear, correct pressure and any other damage (i.e. cracks in the tyre wall).
 Tyre pressures are difficult to inspect visually.
 If going on a long trip, check the tyres at a garage.
 Cleanliness It is illegal if any of the windows are dirty to an extent that obscures the driver's vision.